ColinOrionChandler/APO-Minor-Planet-Tracking/README.md

 - The program author makes no warranty, implied or otherise.

+How to acknowledge use:

+- If you use this code, please add the following text: This research used APO Minor Planet Tracking by Colin Orion Chandler.

+- Please also cite Giorgini 1996 for JPL Horizons, and astropy as appropriate.

 Acknowledgements:

-- If you use this code, please add the following text: This research used APO Minor Planet Tracker by Colin Orion Chandler.

-- Please also cite Giorgini 1996 for JPL Horizons, and astropy as appropriate.
+- Many thanks to APO operators, especially Candace and Russett.

+- Thank you Will Oldroyd (Northern Arizona University) for testing this program.